 - Continue to care about them.

-- Ensure your service delivered as you promised at the onset of our engagement.
+- Ensure your service is delivered as you promised at the onset of our engagement.

 - Find out more about what that client needs to reach another level they desire.

 - Support them in that journey and offer to assist them in getting there, when appropriate.
-This makes them repeat buyers.
+This makes your clients repeat buyers.

 - Celebrate life milestones with them.